BruceEckel/SummerTechForum-hugo/content/activities/index.md

 ## **Morning Workshops**

 People often spontaneously decide to create their own workshops to investigate a particular idea or technology.
-Rooms at the Parish Hall are usually available, or you can hold them at one of the rental houses or in my living room (which has a Chromecast-enabled TV).
+These can be held at one of the rental houses, in my living room (which has a Chromecast-enabled TV), or at [Evolve Coworking](https://www.evolvework.co/).

 ## **Rest and Recovery**